Decommissioning has begun on the Brent field, and Capturing the Energy is working with Shell UK to record and preserve this North Sea icon.

 Now, its decommissioning programme is breaking new barriers, with the entire Brent Delta topsides removed from the jacket in an incredible single lift.
 Such was the success of the Pioneering Spirit vessel's operation, its apparent ease disguised the sheer scale of the achievement.

 Capturing the Energy aims to ensure that these breathtaking feats of engineering can be studied and appreciated by future generations.
-Preparations are already being made with a view to transferring a substantial quantity of records to the University's Oil and Gas Archive after decommissioning.

 But work to commemorate the Brents is already underway.
 To mark the 40th anniversary of the field in 2016, Shell commissioned: